boa-dev/boa/CONTRIBUTING.md

 git submodule init && git submodule update
 ```

-This will run the test suite in verbose mode (you can remove the `-- -v` part to run it in non-verbose mode),
+This will run the test suite in verbose mode (you can remove the `-v` part to run it in non-verbose mode),
 and output nice colorings in the terminal.
 It will also output any panic information into the `error.log` file.

+You can get some more verbose information that tells you the exact name of each test that is being run, useful
+for debugging purposes by setting up the verbose flag twice, for example `-vv`.

+Finally, if you want to only run one sub-suite or even one test (to just check if you fixed/broke something specific),
+you can do it with the `-s` parameter, and then passing the path to the sub-suite or test that you want to run.

 ## Communication